 Not sure if taxes are up-to-date?

-Visit the Miami-Dade’s tax assessor site for info on the property’s tax payments, liens, and certificates.
+Most counties in Florida maintain a tax assessor website.
+For example, visit the Miami-Dade’s tax assessor site for info on the property’s tax payments, liens, and certificates.

 Decedents – due to age and income issues – often fall behind on taxes.
 Heirs may be completely unaware.
 If the tax assessor shows delinquent taxes, check for a scheduled tax auction here.